 7. Vinyl Siding

 As previously discussed, fiber-cement siding is a great way to see a return on your investment.
 However, it turns out that vinyl siding is almost as popular.
-Coming in slightly under that of its fiber-cement counterpart, mid-range vinyl siding projects have been estimated to recoup 80.7 percent of their initial cost.
+Coming in slightly under its fiber-cement counterpart, mid-range vinyl siding projects have been estimated to recoup 80.7 percent of their initial cost.
 With a lower cost than other types of siding, vinyl appears to be the most popular option.
-It still offers a lightweight, low maintenance, and relatively low cost alternative.
+It still offers a lightweight, low maintenance, and relatively low-cost alternative.

-Some brands offer a degree of thermal resistance, effectively reducing energy consumption that would have been used to heat and cool the home.
-Not unlike window replacements, vinyl siding can make a home’s operating costs, making monthly bills more bearable.
+Insulated vinyl siding can even offer a degree of thermal resistance, effectively reducing energy consumption that would have been used to heat and cool the house.
+Over time this can greatly reduce a home’s operating costs, making monthly bills more bearable.
 Not only that but the installation of vinyl siding is shown to have a lower environmental impact than fiber-cement siding options.

 8. Kitchen Update